 I have been photographing birds since 2005.
 It started as an interest in identifying the many species that visited my backyard in Tennessee, and grew into a serious hobby.
-Now I seek birds wherever I travel, and have taken pictures of over 1000 species in the wild, across the US, India, Australia, England, Iceland, Barbados, Mexico, Canada, Spain, Portugal, Kenya, Big Island (Hawaii), Nepal, Italy, and most recently, Panama.
+Now I seek birds wherever I travel, and have taken pictures of over 1100 species in the wild, across the US, India, Australia, England, Iceland, Barbados, Mexico, Canada, Spain, Portugal, Kenya, Big Island (Hawaii), Nepal, Italy, Panama, and most recently, Denmark.

 I live in beautiful San Francisco, which is a very birdy city, with over 300 species having been reported here (of which I have been lucky enough to see over 200).